jamesbescos/lafc-dev-test/README.md

         docker-compose down
     ```

-## NOTES/Considerations
+## NOTES
+- I combined the two merchandise CSVs into a single table for simplicity.
 - In the query for question 3, I use the event date for a ticket to estimate the purchase date.
 I could not find a field that indicated when tickets were actually purchased.
 - In the query for question 3, I did not use the 'first_order_date' field of merchandise and instead just used the order date of the merchandise included in the CSVs.
 I thought that was more in the spirit of the prompt.
 - In the query for question 4, I used 'season_name' and 'minor_category' to identify mls regular season games for 2022, but I am not confident it is an accurate way to do so.

-## TODO/Improvements
+## TODO
+Since the database was not a core part of this assignment, I took some shortcuts in designing it that I would spend more time in designing:

+- Improve data ingestion process (better cleaning, anomolie detection, ect) since I needed to make some concessions to what data types were used.
 - Further normalize database (eg. section_name exists multiple tables, ect.)
 - Create useful indexes (at this scale it is not particularly necessary)
-- Add missing constraints
-- Spend more time identifying suitable data types
+- Spend more time identifying suitable data types and add missing constraints